-10.2-1 Choosing a programmable controller
+6.2-1 Choosing a programmable controller

-There is a massive range of PLC systems available today, with new additions or replacement continually being produced with enhanced features of one type or another.
-Advances in technology are quickly adopted by manufacturers in order to improve the performance and market status of their products.
+There is a massive range of PLC Systems available today, with new additions or replacement continually being produced with enhanced features of one type or another.
+Manufacturers quickly adopt advances in technology in order to improve the performance and market status of their products.
 However, irrespective of make, the majority of PLC's in each size range are very similar in terms of their control facilities.
 Where significant differences are to be found is in the programming methods and languages, together with differing standards of manufacturer support and backup.
 This latter point is often overlooked when choosing a suitable make of controller, but the value of good, reliable manufacturers assistance cannot be overstated, both for present and future control needs.

-10.2-2 Size and type of PLC system
+6.2-2 Size and type of PLC system